 There is, however, a vital negative use of the investigation.
 The understanding is not capable of judging its own limits, “knowing what may lie inside or outside its entire sphere” (A238/B297).
 Only the “deep inquiries that we have performed” will do that job.
 Because of the failure of the understanding to recognize its bounds, those inquiries can save it from the inevitable embarrassment it faces when it leaps beyond its bounds in experience and uses its principles “transcendentally.”
 One uses a concept in a principle trancendentally when “it is referred to things as such and in themselves” (A238/B298).
 It is used empirically when “it is referred merely to appearances, i.e., to objects of a possible experience” (A238-9/B298).

-The reason for the limitation of the use of the categories to objects of a possible experience lies in the fact that pure concepts of the human understanding have no reference to objects except through sensible intuition.
+The reason for the limitation of the use of the categories to objects of a possible experience lies in the fact that pure concepts of the human understanding have no reference to objects except through empirical intuition, which in humans is sensible.
 They must refer to objects through empirical intuition, since even if they are made more specific by their relation to pure intuition (space and time), they would still not refer to objects except insofar as pure intuition is related to empirical intuition.
 “Without this reference they have no objective validity whatever, but are mere play, whether by the imagination or by the understanding, with their respective presentations” (A239/B298).
 Unless a concept is “made sensible” it is “without sense [Sinn], i.e., without signification [Bedeutung]” (A240/B299).

 The conclusion is that the positive results of the Analytic apply only to objects of experience and therefore (since such objects are connected appearances) only to appearances.
 Since appearances are relative to the forms of human sensibility, the pure concepts of the understanding and their associated principles have an application only within the limits of sensibility.
 This is why “the proud name of an ontology that pretends to provide, in a systematic doctrine, synthetic a priori cognitions (e.g., the principle of causality) for things in themselves must give way to the modest name of a mere analytic of the understanding” (A246/B303).